arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 <b>1.
 Provide a basic summary of the data set and identify where in your code the summary was done. </b>

-The code for this step is contained in the second code cell of the IPython notebook.
+The code for this step is contained in the third code cell of the IPython notebook.

 I used the numpy and csv library to calculate summary statistics of the traffic signs data set: